dohirakGame/Gallery/README.md

-# Gallery
+# Gallery and other tasks
-Test task for Sunday Game Studio
+Test tasks for Sunday Game Studio